ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

 TODO: dockerfile -> image -> container

 We will go through the following steps:
-1. Prepare the code and dependency
+1. Prepare the code and dependencies
-2. Create a *Dockerfile*
+2. Create a Dockerfile
 3. Build the Docker image and spin up the container

-## Prepare the code and dependency
+## Prepare the code and dependencies
 Prepare your python code in [src](./src) and put your dependencies in [requirements.txt](./requirements.txt)
-Here just as an example, I use the code of [sudoku generator]((https://github.com/ZequnZ/CV-based-sudoku-solver).
+Here just as an example, I use the code of [sudoku generator](https://github.com/ZequnZ/CV-based-sudoku-solver).
 You can run the main function to generate a sudoku with different random seed and level:
 ```python
 python main.py -s <ramdom_seed> -l <level>